Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Showing You Run Things Well

-A 2024 study by PwC found that 82% of successful startups had detailed supply chain documentation.
+Most successful startups had detailed supply chain documentation.
 They showed backers exactly how their operations worked.
 This transparency builds trust with backers.
+Are you ready to show this level of detail?

 Meeting Green and Social Rules

 Green and social rules are becoming very important for businesses.
-KPMG says these rules put big demands on supply chain leaders.
+These rules put big demands on supply chain leaders.
 The supply chain is key to meeting these targets.

 Proving Financial Control